colonyos/pycolonies/README.md

 }
 ```

 The function specification also contains requirements (conditions) that need to be fulfilled for the function to be executed.
 In this case, only executors of the "echo-executor" type may execute the function.
+In the future, one could envision other kinds of conditions, e.g. requirements on cloud costs or green energy demand.

 A function specification can be submitted using the Colonies CLI.
 ```console